Skincare, Reviews, Sun care

 Texture

-The consistency of the foundation is thick, dense, and light beige.
+The foundation’s consistency is thick, dense, and light beige.
 The coverage is below average.
-It spreads well with a sponge or brush.
-It may streak when applied with hands or a brush.
+It spreads well with a sponge or brush, but it may streak when applied with hands or a brush.

 Leaves a slightly damp, satin finish at first.
 After a while, the skin becomes almost matte.